Learn more about our Programs!

 Visit their website for more detailed information.

 The Ministry of Health has advised that all Adult Day Programs (including ours at the Family Respite Centre) will be temporarily suspended effective March 20, 2020.
+Our Overnight Respite program is also temporarily suspended.
 We will provide updates when we receive further information.

 Our Executive Director Inge Schamborzki chatted about our Meals on Wheels programs (Western and Chinese) on the Jill Bennett Show (Global News Radio 980 CKNW Vancouver).
 We're always looking for volunteers to join our team!
 Listen to Inge and Jill's conversation online: Mar.
 1 recording - "The Sunday Edition Chapter 1"; select the 5th blue bookmark (at 42:26) for the specific segment.